collective/collective.vdexvocabulary/README.rst

 Whats so special about it?
 ==========================

+``collective.vdexvocabulary`` contains two different types of vocabularies:

-Imagine you have big vocabularies with a lot of relations.
-I'm talking +10.000 terms with +30.000 relations.
-So this would be perfect use case to use collective.vdexvocabulary.
-Also there are other stuff which I didn't found in other vocabulary packages for Plone/Zope:
+1. If you have big vocabularies with a lot of relations, like +10.000 terms with +30.000 relations, so this would be perfect use case to use the ``VdexVocabulary`` type of ``collective.vdexvocabulary``.
+Also there are other stuff which not supported by other vocabulary packages for Plone/Zope:

- * i18n support (as it is defined in IMS VDEX)
+2. If you have tree-like vocabularies this is perfect too. ``TreeVocabulary`` supports nested/ hieracical vocabularies.

+* i18n support.
+IMS VDEX supports translations within the VDEX-XML-File, both vocabulary types are supporting this way of translations.
- * proper order also with unicode charecters (if zope.ucol is installed)
+* proper order also with unicode charecters (if zope.ucol is installed, vdexvocabulary only).
+If VDEX is order-sigificant the order given by vdex file is taken (supported by both vocabulary types).
 * easy registration using zcml
- * relations as it specified in IMS VDEX standard
+* relations as it specified in IMS VDEX standard (for now only VdexVocabulary)

 How do I use it?